B-IJoe1/SQLProject/README.md

-# 🍽Restaurant Management Database System
+## Restaurant Management Database System

 An end-to-end **SQL-based database management system** designed for a modern restaurant environment.
 This project models the operational and analytical workflows of a restaurant, combining customer ordering, employee assignment, inventory tracking, invoicing, and delivery logistics into one robust MySQL solution.

 ---

-## Project Overview
+# Project Overview

 This project was developed for **Farmer’s Restaurant**, a hypothetical business seeking to digitize operations and move away from manual tracking.
 The database is built using **MySQL** and designed to support: